-Our lives changes significantly in 2010 when our two children Sarah (then 7 years old, now 15) and Joshua (then 4 years old, now 12) were dramatically and instantaneously healed from a number of severe food allergies/anaphylaxis.
+Our lives changed significantly in 2010 when our two children Sarah (then 7 years old, now 16) and Joshua (then 4 years old, now 13) were dramatically and instantaneously healed from a number of severe food allergies/anaphylaxis.
 When the healing occurred, I could no longer deny that all the Bible was true for today, especially the supernatural miracles of Jesus and the command for us in John 14:12 that we are to do what Jesus did and even greater miracles.
 We had not lived a life like that up to that point in time.

-In July 2015, our 9 year old son then, felt compassion for homeless people and began a project of collecting socks for them.
-He began an organisation called ‘2 Pairs Each’ and in 18 months he has collected and distributed over 14,000 pairs of brand new socks and 2,100 items of warm clothing to the homeless in our city. (www.2pairseach.com.au or his facebook page 2 Pairs Each)
+In July 2015, our 9-year-old son then felt compassion for homeless people and began a project of collecting socks for them.
+He began an organisation called ‘2 Pairs Each’ and in 4 years, he has collected and distributed over 29,000 pairs of brand new socks and 3,100 items of warm clothing to the homeless in our city. (www.2pairseach.com.au or his Facebook page 2 Pairs Each)

 When we returned from Mozambique and a short term mission trip to South Africa, God spoke to my husband very clearly in several dreams about changing churches to become part of Stairway Church in Melbourne.
 We obeyed and became involved there.
 That really began our realisation that we had giftings in healing and the prophetic.
 We have sought to grow and develop in these giftings, taking every opportunity that is presented to us.
 We have a heart for mission and for communicating God’s love to people and seeing people develop a more intimate relationship with Father God.